Ketchum Pleon's "food e-vangelist" consumer

 Ketchum’s “Research Food 2020” project is based on interviews with 1,800 middle-income primary shoppers in six countries (Argentina, China, Germany, Italy, UK, and US) and comes to some challenging conclusions.

-INTERVIEWMs Eatherton, would you say that food companies are losing control of the consumer in the current internet and social media revolution?
+Ms Eatherton, are food companies losing control of the consumer in the current internet and social media revolution?

 Yes, we are witnessing a permanent power shift to the people.
 Power is now in the hands of those who curate and share information and not in those who attempt to control it.
 Yet corporations still try to do limit information flow and merely sow distrust in the process.

 Who then is winning the battle for consumer hearts and minds?

 In the current power struggle we are witnessing the emergence of a new set of food influencers or elite opinion makers who are the self-appointed leaders in discussions about food.
 We call them “food e-vangelists”.
 They are the subset of a larger group whom we term the “food-involved”.

 How would you characterise the “food-involved”?